trueadm/ripple/website/docs/guide/components.md

 }
 ```

-### Slots Pattern
+### "Slots" Pattern

 With all that in place, we can now recreate the pattern of "slots" from Vue/Web
-Components and "snippets" from Svelte:
+Components, "render props" from React, and "snippets" from Svelte:

 ```ripple
 component Card({ children, Header, Footer }) {